openVRlab/Headbox/README.md

 ## Reference
 The following paper was published at IEEE VR 2022 to coincide with the release of this toolbox, and gives more details of the features included:

-Volonte M, Ofek E, Jakubzak K, Bruner S, and Gonzalez-Franco M (2022) (HeadBox: A Facial Blendshape Animation Toolkit for the Microsoft Rocketbox Library)[https://www.microsoft.com/en-us/research/publication/headbox-a-facial-blendshape-animation-toolkit-for-the-microsoft-rocketbox-library/].
+Volonte M, Ofek E, Jakubzak K, Bruner S, and Gonzalez-Franco M (2022) [HeadBox: A Facial Blendshape Animation Toolkit for the Microsoft Rocketbox Library](https://www.microsoft.com/en-us/research/publication/headbox-a-facial-blendshape-animation-toolkit-for-the-microsoft-rocketbox-library/).
 IEEE VR 2022

 Presented in the Open Access VR tools and libraries Workshop.
 If you use this library for research or academic purposes, please also cite the aforementioned paper.